Joint pain and osteoarthritis

 3. Severe Osteoarthritis

-Joint Replacement surgery is often the only viable treatment option for people who are diagnosed with severe osteoarthritis.
+Joint Replacement surgery is often the only feasible treatment option for people who are diagnosed with severe osteoarthritis.
 However, it is important to maintain a healthy weight and lifestyle to avoid complications during surgery.
 Wearing an Unloader One X knee brace can help you to maintain a healthy lifestyle and manage your weight, making yourself a better surgical candidate.

 How is OA diagnosed?

 If you do receive a diagnosis of OA, do not lose hope!
-There are a number of options available to treat your condition, including our Unloader knee braces, clinically proven to relieve OA pain, and the Unloader Hip brace, proven to improve activities of daily living.
+There are a number of options available to treat your condition, including our Unloader knee braces, clinically proven to relieve OA pain, and the Unloader Hip brace, proven to enhance activities of daily living.

 How is OA treated?